Links

-All datasets on Redivis are versioned, with any change to the data in their tables prompting a new version.
-A version is a locked copy of the data that can't be edited or deleted, supporting future reproducibility and confidence in the persistence of researchers' data workflows.
+All datasets on Redivis are automatically versioned.
+Any change to a dataset's data in tables or files will require a new version.
+A version is a locked copy of the data, supporting future reproducibility and confidence in the persistence of researchers' data workflows.

 Changes to documentation and metadata do not create a new version, though different versions do have independent documentation and metadata.
 For example, if a new version contains a new table, or new data, you will likely want to document this information separately from the previous version.
 However, if you only want to enrich the existing metadata on the current version, you can do so without creating a new version.

-If you are a dataset editor and have updated data, find a mistake to correct, or would otherwise like to modify the existing content of the dataset's tables, you can create and release a new version.
+If you are a dataset editor and have new data, find a mistake to correct, or would otherwise like to modify the existing content of a dataset, you can create and release a new version.

-• Triggered when a new version renames, deletes, or retypes variables in the dataset's tables.
+Triggered when variables in the new version are renamed, deleted, or retyped.
 Also occurs if any tables from the previous version were deleted.

 On any dataset page, you can view the current version tag next to the dataset title, and click on this tag to switch to view a full version history and switch to a different version of this dataset.